Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Methodology

-Although the dynamic graph can be learned by these two forms of CDE according to Theorem~\ref{theo:gn_cde_linear}, they own different preferences during model learning stage.
-In the experimental part, we find that GN-CDE with non-linear dependency (as shown in Eq.\ref{eq:gn_cde}) performs better compared to the linear dependency variant (Eq.\ref{eq:gn_cde_abb2}).
+\begin{proof} Here we sketch the proof idea.
+Since the vector field $f_\theta$ in $\mathbf{Z}_t = \mathbf{Z}_{t_0} + \int^t_{t_0} f_{\theta}(\mathbf{Z}_s, \mathbf{A}_s)\mathrm{d}\hat{\mathbf{A}}_s$ takes both the $\mathbf{Z}_s$ and $\mathbf{A}_s$ as input, we can construct a stacked input $\bm\beta_s = $ for alternative such that the newly built controlled differential equation on $\bm\beta_s$ is equivalent to the Neural CDE formulation presented in Eq.~\eqref{eq:gn_cde_abb2}.
+The full proof of Theorem~\ref{theo:gn_cde_linear} is detailed in Appendix~A.1. \end{proof} Although the dynamic graph can be learned by these two forms of CDE according to Theorem~\ref{theo:gn_cde_linear}, they own different preferences during model learning stage.
+In the experimental part, we find that GN-CDE with non-linear dependency (as shown in Eq.~\eqref{eq:gn_cde}) performs better compared to the linear dependency variant (Eq.~\eqref{eq:gn_cde_abb2}).
 We conjecture that this is due to the fact that explicitly incorporating dynamic graph structure into the vector field allows for more precise control of information flow among nodes over time.